tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Answer the following questions in this file and commit and push your changes.
 - Bonus sections are more difficult and optional.
 - How can you find the information required to complete these tasks?
+Google and the wide open internet
 - How can you tell if the source of your information is good?
+Official sources are better.
+Otherwise the more viewed something is the better
 - How would you define "good" in this situation?
+Clear, Concise and Correct

 ## Learn Basics of g++ CLI

 - Compile the TCP client and server using `g++` from command line.
+Done
 - What are the most important command line arguments to learn for `g++`?
+-c compiles without linking
+-o specifies output file
+-Wall show all warnings
+-Werror warnings treated as errors
-- What is the difference between debug vs release versions?
+- What is the difference between debug vs release versions? debug
 - What are the tradeoffs between debug and release versions?
 - What arguments would you use in a debug build?
 - What about for release?